 “Entitlement” and “loss” are synonymous with “claim” in the context of s.
 129.1…The relevant point in time for the application of s.
 129.1 is the date when the insured became entitled to indemnity from the insurer or had a claim for loss – that is, the date of the loss.
 When considering the temporal application of s.
 129.1, a “claim” is an event, rather than a status.

 Lin also argued that the presumption against retroactive application does not apply to statutory amendments that confer a benefit, under the Supreme Court decision Brosseau v.
 Alberta Securities Commission.
 However, the Court distinguished this decision on the basis that the benefit conferred by the statute in Brosseau was to the public in general.
 In the case at hand, the benefit of the new legislation was to one party to a contract, and a detriment to the other (Aviva).
 The Court dismissed Lin’s appeal.

-Contact the Litigation Lawyers at Milosevic Fiske LLP in Toronto for Exceptional Legal Representation in Insurance Related Matters
+Contact the Litigation Lawyers at Milosevic & Associates in Toronto for Exceptional Legal Representation in Insurance Related Matters

 The highly experienced Toronto insurance lawyers at Milosevic & Associates represent clients with insurance-related legal issues, including denial of coverage.
 We understand the importance of swift, resourceful action where insurance matters are involved.
 We can act quickly to protect our clients and help ensure that they receive maximum compensation for their injuries or harm suffered.
 To learn more about how we can help you call us at 416-916-1387 or contact us online.